prakashh05/sql_projects/README.md

 # sql_projects

-This repository contains **SQL projects** created to practice **data querying, analysis, and problem-solving**.
-Each project includes SQL scripts and explanations of the queries and insights derived from real datasets.

----

 ## Repository Structure

-Each project has its own folder containing:
+Each project is organised in its own folder and contains:

+- `README.md` – **Required**: Provides the project description, dataset details, and explanation of queries and insights
-- `queries.sql` – SQL scripts for the project
+- `queries.sql` – **Optional**: SQL scripts for the project
-- `README.md` – Project description and dataset details
+- `*.pdf` – **Optional**: PDF reports, which may include query results, screenshots, or detailed analysis

+> Note: Every project has a `README.md`.
+The `.sql` scripts and `.pdf` reports are included as needed, depending on the project.